Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/SPI/Class AmebaILI9341.rst

 **Example Code**
 ~~~~~~~~~~~~~~~~

-Example: `ILI9341_TFT_LCD_PM2.5 <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/SPI/examples/ILI9341_TFT_LCD_PM2.5/ILI9341_TFT_LCD_PM2.5.ino>`_
+Example: `LCD_Screen_ILI9341_TFT <https://github.com/Ameba-AIoT/ameba-arduino-pro2/blob/dev/Arduino_package/hardware/libraries/SPI/examples/LCD_Screen_ILI9341_TFT/LCD_Screen_ILI9341_TFT.ino>`_

-.. note :: Although “0” for no rotation, “1” for 90 degrees rotation, “2” for 180 degrees rotation, “3” for 270 degrees rotation, if m is more than 3, for example, m = 4: there will be no rotation, m= 5: 90 degrees rotation and so on.
-  “AmebaILI9341.h” must be included to use the class function.
+.. note :: Although "0" for no rotation, "1" for 90 degrees rotation, "2" for 180 degrees rotation, "3" for 270 degrees rotation, if m is more than 3, for example, m = 4 : there will be no rotation, m = 5 : 90 degrees rotation and so on.
+"AmebaILI9341.h" must be included to use the class function.

 **AmebaILI9341::fillScreen**
 ----------------------------